Battle of Remagen: Aircraft attack the bridge

 On 8 March Alfred Jodl told Hitler that the Allies had captured the Ludendorff Bridge intact.
-Hitler was furious.
+Hitler was outraged.

 German Minister of Propaganda Joseph Goebbels wrote frequently in his diary about the bridgehead at Remagen.

 Hitler ordered the bridge destroyed at all costs.
 Over the next ten days, the German High Command tried nearly every weapon at their disposal to destroy the bridge.
 In an indication of their dire military situation, Hermann Göring initially sought volunteers from among Messerschmitt 262A pilots for suicide missions to attack the bridge, but the aircraft's bomb targeting sight prevented their use in this way.
 To supplement the propeller-driven aircraft, Göring formed Gefechtsverband Kowalewski, which included about 40 Arado Ar 234 B-2 turbojet bombers of III./Kampfgeschwader 76 (76th Bomber Wing), normally based in Norway.
 The bombers were escorted by about 30 Messerschmitt Me 262A-2a jet fighter-bombers from II./Kampfgeschwader 51 led by Hansgeorg Bätcher—formerly the commanding officer of III./KG 76—on their 7 March mission.
 This was the first time they were used to attack a tactical target.
 When fully loaded with external bombs, the bombers were capable of flying at over 660 km/h, faster than almost all Allied aircraft except the latest Tempest Mark V, and so fast that the American anti-aircraft units had trouble tracking them.
 Over six days, III Gruppe./KG 76 flew nine sorties against the bridges.
 While extremely fast for their time, they were not accurate and dropped their 1000 kg bombs without success.
 The Germans lost seven jet aircraft, including two shot down by Allied aircraft.